krishnakumarkp/go-basic-training/13-interface/problem_with_composition.md

 }

 ```
-unfortunaterly comnposition doesnot work like inheritance and we get output
+unfortunaterly composition doesnot work like inheritance and we get output

 ```
 cat says